 Beyond interior decorating and lavish finishes, one way to spruce up your home is with a great, long-lasting scent.
 A pleasant smell is attractive and welcoming to everyone, hence the popularity of cologne and perfume.
 So, why not make your home smell just as heavenly every single day?
-Well, there are tons of creative ways to keep your home smelling fresh, fragrant, and fantastic for weeks to come.
+Learn how to make your home smell fragrant, fresh, and fantastic for weeks to come with our creative tips.

 Heating up anything makes it more aromatic.
 Freshly baked cookies are more fragrant than cookie dough, and a bag of trash tends to become unpleasantly aromatic when it sits out in the sun all day.
 Nonetheless, this same idea can be applied to nearly everyone’s favorite smell: Vanilla.